 The opening question

 Consider changing the way you start a meeting with your team.
 Instead of going straight to the first item on the agenda, which is usually an update or the minute of the previous meeting, kick off with something that surprises people, yet get things moving in the right direction.
 Make a conscious effort to set the tone, examine the key purpose and stimulate creativity.
 Present your opening question in a way that encourages discussion, requires people to think a bit and expect answers.
 Of course, consider the context of the meeting, but you might ask something like: "How can we increase sales by 10 per cent in the next three months without increasing costs?"

 Meetings are not just a forum to share information or give individuals a platform to express their views.
-They should be used to prompt clearer or broader thinking and enhance problem solving.
+They should be used to prompt clearer or broader thinking and enhance problem-solving.
 During a meeting, try to get the participants to comment and build on what others have to say.
-Draw everyone into the discussion by asking whether they have anything to add or if they have an alternative way of seeing things.
+Draw everyone into the discussion by asking whether they have anything to add or whether they have an alternative way of seeing things.
 By this approach, you will be sure to get a better range of ideas and more analytical thinking.
 The results will be more insightful and will build consensus and commitment at the same time.